 We spent the afternoon exploring the island, with a fun horse drawn carriage tour.
-We were fortunate enough to get a tour guide that spends the winters doing stand-up in Chicago, so it was pretty funny.
+We were fortunate enough to get a tour guide that spends winters doing stand-up in Chicago, so it was pretty entertaining.

 Mackinac Island Horse Drawn Carriage Tour

 The carriage tour lets you out at the Butterfly House, which was pretty amazing.